Derby Trail Forums

 Quote:

-I will make the call right now that if he goes to either,he will get his ASS KICKED!!!
+I will make the call right now and say that if he goes to Dubai,He will get his ass handed to him ROYALLY!!!

 Reply With Quote